 4. Identify the technological factors.

-This is particularly important if you are in a tech industry such as software, but it impacts every industry in some way.
-Read industry publications and research competitors to stay informed about new technology and innovative ways of using it to deliver products and services in your field.
+This is particularly important if you are in a tech industry such as software, but technological factors affect every industry in some way.
+Read industry publications, and do a competitor analysis to stay informed about new technology and innovative ways of using it to deliver products and services in your field.
 Look for the following updates: